-During Fiscal 2002, the only stock options or other equity based compensation granted to Named Officers of the Company were options to purchase 20,000 and 200,000 Common Shares granted to Mr. Bodzy and Mr. Frankel, respectively.
+During Fiscal 2003, no stock options or other equity-based compensation were granted to any of the Named Officers of the Company.

 This report is submitted by the Compensation Committee.

 Scott A. Belair, Chairman of the Compensation Committee Joel S. Lawson III